matthewcornell/peepweather/README.txt

 -> It might help to change the terms from Low, Medium, High to something like Bad, OK, and Great (or anything else that is more easily understandable without explanation).

-** 2e settings: if ranges need additional clarification (or people want to learn) then have help text under each group (wind, precip, etc.) that updates to show a sentence incorporating the current values

-ex: Wind (8, 12): "Wind between 0 and 8 MPH is considered High desirability, between 8 and 12 is Medium, and anything higher than 12 is Low desirability."

 ** 2m use jQuery everywhere

 ** 2m search: decide what I want it to do whole state name. completion. sort by name

-** 2d add chick pic image in header was causing problems - mobile navbar to cover top of content, etc.
+** 3e settings: if ranges need additional clarification (or people want to learn) then have help text under each group (wind, precip, etc.) that updates to show a sentence incorporating the current values

+ex: Wind (8, 12): "Wind between 0 and 8 MPH is considered High desirability, between 8 and 12 is Medium, and anything higher than 12 is Low desirability."

 * promotion ideas, branding
 ** use 'PeepCast' ? :-)